ralphmarondev/iamcute/README.md

 Because coding is way more fun when there's a unicorn involved! 🦄 Whether you're crafting digital rainbows or building castles in code, **xamppicorn** is here to make the journey a little more magical.

+## What's New?

+This is my assignment on September 28, 2024 for online technology subject.

 ---

 Happy coding,